onap-oof-pci-poc/sdnc/README.md

 # sdnc
-Extensions of SDNC to create a SDNR in support of the ONAP OOF (ONAP Optimization Framework) and PCI (Physical Cell ID) Optimization Proof-of-Concept Demonstration
+Extensions of SDNC (Software Defined Network Controller) to create a SDNR (SDN-Radio) in support of the ONAP OOF (Open Network Automation Platform Optimization Framework) and PCI (Physical Cell ID) Optimization Proof-of-Concept (PoC) Demonstration